 The Terminal Meeting in the Tent of Korah

-Tonight is a momentous night for the people who have gathered in the tent of Korah, namely, Korah himself, a Levite, former treasurer of Pharaoh and the wealthiest man in the congregation of Israel, and his wife; brothers Dathan and Abiram, from the tribe Reuben; On, also a Reubenite; and Salu, a very old but influential man from the house of Simeon.
+Tonight is momentous for the people who have gathered in the tent of Korah, namely, Korah himself, a Levite, former treasurer of Pharaoh and the wealthiest man of all the people of Israel, and his wife; brothers Dathan and Abiram, from the tribe Reuben; On, also a Reubenite; and Salu, a very old but influential man from the house of Simeon.
 Earlier in the afternoon, these men, together with 250 prominent members of the congregation of Israel, had stood up against Moses to negotiate a democratic form of governance.
 Moses, however, rejected the idea as not being the will of God by issuing the following ultimatum: “In the morning the LORD will show who is his, and who is holy, and will cause him to come near to him.”
-So it is agreed: whomever the LORD chooses shall have their office firmly established without any opposition.
+So it is agreed: whomever the LORD chooses shall have their office firmly established without opposition.
 Could tomorrow see these men become the faces of a new administration over the nation of Israel?

 Part 1: “A Levite upon whom the Spirit of God rests”